EDAPINENUT/ppflow/README.md

 ```
 `./tools/dock/hdock.py`  gives an example of our python interface for hdock.

-#### Pyrosetta: For pyrosetta, you should first sign up in https://www.pyrosetta.org/downloads.
-After the authorization of license, you can install it through
+#### Pyrosetta: For pyrosetta, you should first sign up at https://www.pyrosetta.org/downloads.
+After the authorization of the license, you can install it through
 ```
  conda config --add channels https://yourauthorizedid:password@conda.rosettacommons.org conda install pyrosetta